180Protocol/180protocol/README.md

    Read the `protocolAggregator/README.md` for details around extension.

-To run the sample 180ProtocolPOC Coalition network using Docker:
+To run the 180Protocol Coalition network using Docker:

 1. Each data provider and consumer data can be viewed on the dashboard using their login credentials (corda node hostname as user and port number as the password).
 Modify the file `180Dashboard/src/userInfo.yml` -